gammazero/nexus/README.md

 - **Concurrent Asynchronous I/O** Nexus supports large numbers of clients concurrently sending and receiving messages, and never blocks on I/O, even if a client becomes unresponsive.
 See [Router Concurrency](https://github.com/gammazero/nexus/wiki/Router-Concurrency) for details.
 - **WAMP Advanced Profile Features**  This project implements most of the advanced profile features in WAMP v2.
 See [current feature support](https://github.com/gammazero/nexus#advanced-profile-feature-support) provided by nexus.
 Nexus also offers extended functionality for retrieving session information and for message filtering, giving clients more ability to decide where to send messages.
 - **Flexibility** Multiple transports and serialization options are supported, and more are being developed to maximize interoperability.
 Currently nexus provides websocket, rawsocket, and local (in-process) transports.
 [JSON](https://en.wikipedia.org/wiki/JSON) and [MessagePack](http://msgpack.org/index.html) serialization is available over websockets and rawsockets.
-- **Security** TLS over websockets is included with the [Gorilla WebSocket](https://github.com/gorilla/websocket) package that nexus uses as its websocket implementation.
-The nexus router library provides interfaces for integration of client authentication and authorization logic.
+- **Security** TLS is available over websockets, and the websocket server API allows for specification of TLS configuration.
+The nexus router library also provides interfaces for integration of client authentication and authorization logic.

 ## Quick Start